AliaksandrTsimokhau/tf-aws-lab/README.md

 - Create `outputs.tf` file.
 - Following outputs required: `vpc_id`, `public subnet id`, `security group id`, `ssh key name`, iam instance profile name, s3 bucket name,

-Store all resources from this task in `output.tf` file.
+Store all resources from this task in `outputs.tf` file.

 Run `terraform validate`  and `terraform fmt` to check if your configuration valid and fits to a canonical format and style.
 Do this each time before apply your changes.
 Run `terraform plan` to see your changes.